Robust multirobot coordination using priority encoded homotopic constraints: A safe way to navigate within homotopy classes under kinodynamic constraints

-Now, we propose to build a control law $g^G:S\to U$ such that starting from an initial brake safe state in $B_G$, the flow of the system controlled by the control law $g^G$ is ensured to remain in $B_G$ (thus being collision-free and respecting priorities $G$).
-In other words, using the terminology of \cite{Kerrigan2000}, $B_G$ shall be positively invariant for the system under control law $g^G$.
-The liveness property of the control law, i.e. its ability to let each robot reach its goal will be studied in Section~\ref{sec-priority-assignment} and we first focus on collision avoidance.
+According to the above definition, a state $s\in S$ is brake safe if, starting at initial condition $s$ under maximum brake control, the system remains in $\chifree_G$.
+In particular, a state $(x,0)$ with $x\in\chifree_G$ is brake safe, so $B_G$ is not empty provided $\chifree_G$ is not empty.
+We now build a control law $g^G:S\to U$ such that starting from an initial brake safe state in $B_G$, the flow of the system controlled by the control law $g^G$ is ensured to remain in $B_G$ (thus being collision-free and respecting priorities $G$).
+In other words, $B_G$ shall be positively invariant for the system under control law $g^G$.

 The rationale for our control law is as follows.
 Consider a robot $i$ and a robot $j$ that has priority over $i$.
 Given an initial configuration of the two robots, the worst-case scenario is when $j$ brakes whereas $i$ accelerates in the next time slot.
 If the trajectory of the system in the next time slot under that worst-case scenario is collision-free and if the reached state is brake safe, robot $i$ may accelerate in any case.
 Otherwise, it is required to brake.
 This is formalized below.